desmondwong1215/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-EB detects an invalid format for STUDENT_ID, STUDENT_ID does not exist in the address book and shows an error message.
+EB detects an invalid format for student id, student id does not exist in the address book and shows an error message.

   Use case ends.